hfoffani/hypolambda/README.md

 #### Asynchronous evaluations.

-An `async` keyword that transforms a lambda expression into a promise.
+Provide an `async` keyword that transforms a lambda expression into a promise.
 The fulfillment of the future value would be implicit and blocking delayed until the actual value is required.

     a_function = lambda x: x + 2;
     a_promise = async a_function;